 James' coin is not very valuable.
 It is probably one US dollar or so.
 The coin pictured is pretty well worn, and would have trouble fetching a dollar from a collector.
 If your piece is in better condition, and if a collector really needs it to complete his or her set, your coin might sell for two dollars or a little more.

-If you can find one with a 4292 date (equivalent to 1959), it is more valuable.
+The coin bears a Dangun date, with a calendar starting at the legendary founding of Korea in 2333BC.
+If you can find a 10 hwan coin with a 4292 date (equivalent to 1959), it is more valuable.
 Most 4292 10 hwans are heavily circulated.
-An uncircluated example catalogs for $50 and up.
-There are many more 4294 (1961) coins in uncirculated condition.
-The lage Dangun dates start at the legendary founding of Korea in 2333BC.
+An uncircluated example catalogs for $50 and up if dated 4292.
+There are many more 4294 (1961) coins in uncirculated condition and they are not as valuable.